amirouche/ouverture.py/CONTRIBUTING.md

 ### 1. AST Normalization
 Tests verify that:
-- Function names always map to `_ouverture_v_0`
+- Function names always map to `_mobius_v_0`
 - Variables get sequential indices
 - Built-ins are never renamed
 - Imports are never renamed
-- Ouverture aliases are tracked and excluded from renaming
+- Mobius aliases are tracked and excluded from renaming

 ### 2. Multilingual Support
 Tests verify that: